jstetich/Shellfish_Bacteria/Analysis/Exploratory_Analysis.md

 ```

 These are discrete, low, non-integer values.
 Presumably these reflect
-the possible numerical values derived from the “MPN” methods used to
+the possible numerical values derived from the methods used to estimate
-estimate number of colony forming units in each water sample.
-These
+number of colony forming units in each water sample.
-represent the expected value of the number of colony forming units based
-on the number of wells on a sample plate that show color after
-incubation.

 ## Exploratory Graphics